 Is my membership current?
 You’ll find the answer to this and other Membership questions on this page.

-Have I missed any newsletters?
-You can see the covers of most newsletters in our online store and order back issues if you’d like.
+Have I missed any Journals?
+You can see the covers of most Journals in our online store and order back issues if you’d like.

 How may I visit Tasha’s homestead?
 Tasha’s homestead is privately owned by Tasha’s family who operate a very limited number of tours due to zoning restrictions.
 Tickets sell out quickly, usually in January.
 View the family website for more information.